ShZil/network-utilities/Scanner/README.md

 So, I'll just continue splitting the code into files, and bear with the import warnings for now.
 Then, once it's all split, I'll handle the importing.

+[23:44] Moving the gui code to under `./gui/`, to not clutter up the main folder.